How Much Compensation Can I Claim For A Serious Injury?

 You can call our team for free legal advice if you have any questions.

 Fatal Workplace Accident Claims

 Some injuries can be so severe that they result in the death of the injured party.
 This is known as a fatal accident.
 HSE statistics tell us that in 2020/21, there were 142 workers who died of the injuries they sustained in the workplace.

 The graph below shows some of the industries in which this occurrence was the most common.

 Serious Cycle Accident Injury Claims

-We can offer a free local medical examination to judge the severity of your cycling accident injuries so that we can go ahead and seek the highest serious injury compensation claim we can on your behalf.
+We can offer a free local medical examination to judge the severity of your cycling accident injuries so that we can go ahead and seek the maximum serious injury compensation we can on your behalf.